 New York Public Library

 Cushman writes to Chase family in Baltimore about their invitation.
-She alters them to the fact that Emma Stebbins will accompany her – even though they might have expected to see her still in the company of Matilda Hays (who is, however, as Cushman…
+She alerts them to the fact that Emma Stebbins will accompany her – even though they might have expected to see her still in the company of Matilda Hays (who is, however, as Cushman…

 Willard has asked Cushman to do a reading of Shakespeare's Henry VIII in Brattleboro in January.
 She demands $500 for five nights in advance.